NeymarL/ChineseChess-AlphaZero/README.md

 * `self` is Self-Play to generate training data by self-play using BestModel.
 * `opt` is Trainer to train model, and generate new models.

-For the sake of faster training (since I don't have 5000 TPUs), another two workers are involved:
+For the sake of faster training, another two workers are involved:

 * `sl` is Supervised learning to train data crawled from the Internet.
 * `eval` is Evaluator to evaluate the NextGenerationModel with the current BestModel.